dwebsighter/magentotheme/README.md

 magentotheme
 ============

-A responsive theme for Maggento
+An ultra responsive theme for Magento

 This will also be a multipurpose theme.